-Oracle announces its fourth quarter revenue on June 20.
-One thing I’ll be looking out for is the company’s performance in hardware sales.
+Oracle announces its fourth-quarter revenue on June 20.
+One thing to look out for is the company’s hardware sales performance.

 Four years have passed since Oracle paid US$7.4 billion to buy Sun Microsystems.